 Categorical/non-categorical

 Whether the person involved was homeless or marked as “transient” or otherwise unhoused.

+Through Dec 1, 2021.
+Doesn’t give an individual id, so we have to assume black male at address on one day could be same person?

 Data on all crime related to homeless encampments between 1/1/2016 and the date this request is fulfilled.
 We request this data in a machine-readable, flat file format (e.g. csv file) or in the original format.
 We request the following data associated with each arrest/citation: